vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 - _*Each individual simulation can be configured to start at a different static time._
 - _**You can create an individual simulation each month and schedule it up to two weeks before the launch date._

+## The best practices of a simulation are:
-**My advice**: Consider creating individual monthly simulations _(e.g., 2 global payloads and 1 tenant payload as the interval)_ and plan a yearly schedule that varies the simulation dates and times each month to keep users engaged and reduce predictability.
+- **Individual simulations**: Consider creating individual monthly simulations and plan a yearly schedule that varies the simulation dates and times each month to keep users engaged and reduce predictability.
 Keep in mind that all target users will receive the same payload.
 However, using individual monthly simulations gives you greater control and flexibility over content, timing, and targeting throughout the year.

-## The basic elements of a simulation are:
-- Select a **Social Engineering Technique**, such as credential harvesting
-- Select a **Payload** _(phishing emails and web pages that you use to launch simulations)_
-  - Global Payloads: Includes built-in payloads, such as the `Keep Office 365 Password` payload
-  - Tenant Payloads: Contains [custom payloads](https://learn.microsoft.com/en-us/defender-office-365/attack-simulation-training-payloads#create-payloads), such as a fake email from an executive with an official company signature.
-You can also use ChatGPT (or any other AI tool) to prompt a tenant payload to generate an HTML email for SharePoint Online document sharing, for example.
-A prompt can be: _Can you generate an HTML email template that looks like a Microsoft email to share a SharePoint document?_ This prompt leads to [this](https://vand3rlinden.com/images/mdo-attack-simulation/example-tenant-payload/sharepoint-documentshare.html) tenant payload, the HTML content can be copied and pasted into the `Configure Payload` section and change the Dynamic tags such as `${firstName}` and `${phishingUrl}`.

-> Images that you use in tenant payloads may be [blocked](https://learn.microsoft.com/en-us/defender-office-365/attack-simulation-training-faq#why-are-images-in-simulation-messages-blocked-by-outlook) with a message that the sender is not in the Outlook Safe Senders list.
-This happens by default because Outlook is configured to block automatic image downloads in messages from the Internet.

-- Select a ***Login Page*** _(phish web login page for credential harvesting and link in attachment techniques)_
-  - Global Login Pages: Includes built-in login pages, such as the Microsoft login page
-  - Tenant Login Pages: Includes custom login pages, such as a custom Microsoft login page with corporate branding

-- Select a ***Phish Landing Page*** _(provides a learning moment for the user after being phished)_
-  - Global Phish Landing Pages: Includes built-in phish landing pages
-  - Tenant Phish Landing Pages: Includes custom landing pages, such as with corporate branding

-- Select ***End user notifications***
-  - Global notifications: Includes built-in end user notifications send From `notification@attacksimulationtraining.com`
-  - Tenant notifications: Includes custom end user notifications for branding and to set a different From address to an internal mailbox

-> Images that you use in end user notifications may be [blocked](https://learn.microsoft.com/en-us/defender-office-365/attack-simulation-training-faq#why-are-images-in-simulation-messages-blocked-by-outlook) with a message that the sender is not in the Outlook Safe Senders list.
-This happens by default because Outlook is configured to block automatic image downloads in messages from the Internet.

-- Select [target users](https://learn.microsoft.com/en-us/defender-office-365/attack-simulation-training-simulations#target-users), who will receive the simulated phishing message and on what schedule
-  - All users or specific users and groups
-    - All users are all mailboxes (user and shared) and resources (room and equipment) in Exchange Online
-  - Supported groups: **Microsoft 365** (static and dynamic), **distribution list** (static only) and **mail-enabled security** (static only).

-## The best practices of a simulation are:
 - **Target users**: Include all **Microsoft Defender for Office Plan 2** users in your organization by using a dynamic Microsoft 365 group with the following syntax:
 ```
 user.assignedPlans -any (assignedPlan.servicePlanId -eq "8e0c0a52-6a6c-4d40-8370-dd62790dcd70" -and assignedPlan.capabilityStatus -eq "Enabled")